verma-divyanshu-git/divyanshuportfolio/README.md

 ## How I built it

 HTML, CSS and Javascript.
-Nothing too complicated.
+Hosted my portfolio website using Firebase Hosting.

 ## Challenges I ran into